n-d-k/OpenCorePkg/README.md

 [ Ui Boot Picker ]

+          - Mouse support.
           - Bios Date/time, auto boot to the same OS or manual set to always boot one OS mode, and OC version are displayed in boot picker.
           - Auto boot to previous booted OS (if Misc->Security->AllowSetDefault is NO/false).
-          - macOS Recovery/Tools Entries are hidden by default, use Spacebar in Boot Menu as a toggle on/off to show/hide hidden entries.
+          - macOS Recovery/Tools Entries are hidden by default, use Spacebar/Mouse ClickRight in Boot Menu as a toggle on/off to show/hide hidden entries.

 [ Custom Entries ]